jbum/carillon/README.md

    * There is a REST API so you can trigger tunes from other home automation systems on your local network (e.g. motion detectors)

    * There is a web interface to mute the bells, and to set a mute schedule (e.g. don't play the bells at night) (IN PROGRESS)

+   * There is a web interface to play the bells from a phone (IN PROGRESS)